List of Stranger Things characters

-This is a list of characters from the American science fiction horror television series Stranger Things.
+This is a list of characters from the American science fiction horror television series Stranger Things, created by the Duffer Brothers, and its animated spin-off Stranger Things: Tales from '85.

-The first season, set in November 1983, focuses on the investigation into the disappearance of a young boy named Will Byers while supernatural events are occurring around Hawkins, including the appearance of a girl with telekinetic abilities who helps Will's friends in their search.
-The second season (Stranger Things 2) is set a year after the last.
-It deals with the characters' attempts to return to normal and to deal with the consequences of the first season's events.
-The second season adds new characters Max Mayfield, Max's violent stepbrother Billy Hargrove, Erica Sinclair, Lucas' sassy little sister, and Joyce's new love interest Bob Newby who ends up dying to demodogs.
-The third season (Stranger Things 3) is set in the summer of 1985 and shows the young friends maturing into teenagers and navigating new life challenges, all while a new threat looms over the town.
-This season also introduces a new character: Robin Buckley.
-The fourth season (Stranger Things 4) is set in the spring of 1986 and follows the characters after they have been separated at the end of Stranger Things 3.
-Season 4 adds new characters like Eddie Munson, Argyle, and Vecna.
-The first season was released on Netflix on July 15, 2016; the second season of nine episodes was released on October 27, 2017; and the third season of eight episodes was released on July 4, 2019. the fourth season was split into two volumes, with volume one with seven episodes released on May 27, 2022, and volume two with two episodes released on July 1, 2022.

-The fifth and final season is set to be released in 2025.
+The original series is set in the 1980s and follows a group of children in the town of Hawkins, Indiana, as they confront supernatural forces tied to the disappearance of a young boy named Will Byers.
+Each season advances chronologically from 1983 to 1987, depicting the group’s maturation while they face escalating threats connected to an alternate dimension.
+The first season premiered on Netflix on July 15, 2016, followed by the second on October 27, 2017, and the third on July 4, 2019.
+The fourth season was released in two volumes in May and July 2022.
+The fifth and final season was released in three segments between November and December 2025.

-The series features an ensemble cast including Winona Ryder, David Harbour, Finn Wolfhard, Millie Bobby Brown, Gaten Matarazzo, Caleb McLaughlin, Natalia Dyer, Charlie Heaton, Cara Buono and Matthew Modine.
-Noah Schnapp and Joe Keery had recurring roles in the first season before being promoted to the main cast for the second, with Sadie Sink, Dacre Montgomery, Sean Astin, and Paul Reiser also joining.
-Maya Hawke joined the cast in the third season, and Priah Ferguson was promoted to the main cast.
-Brett Gelman had recurring roles in the second and third seasons, before being promoted to the main cast in the fourth.
-Joseph Quinn, Eduardo Franco and Jamie Campbell Bower joined the main cast for the fourth season.
+The ensemble cast includes Winona Ryder, David Harbour, Finn Wolfhard, Millie Bobby Brown, Gaten Matarazzo, Caleb McLaughlin, Natalia Dyer, Charlie Heaton, Cara Buono, and Matthew Modine.
+Noah Schnapp and Joe Keery recurred in the first season before being promoted to the main cast for the second, with Sadie Sink, Dacre Montgomery, Sean Astin, and Paul Reiser also joining.
+Maya Hawke joined the main cast in the third season while Priah Ferguson was promoted after recurring in the second season.
+Brett Gelman recurred in the second and third seasons before being promoted to the main cast in the fourth.
+Jamie Campbell Bower recurred in the fourth season before being promoted to the main cast in the fifth.
+Linda Hamilton and Nell Fisher joined the main cast for the fifth season.

 This list includes the series' main cast, all guest stars deemed to have had recurring roles throughout the series, and any other guest who is otherwise notable.